asifdotpy/open-talent-local-ai/SOURCING_WORKFLOW_DETAILED.md

     candidate_name="LinkedIn Candidate 0",
     candidate_role="Software Engineer",
     job_title="Senior Backend Engineer",
-    company_name="TalentAI"
+    company_name="OpenTalent"
 )

 # Genkit generates:
 message_data = {
-    "subject": "Exciting Opportunity - Senior Backend Engineer at TalentAI", "message": """
+    "subject": "Exciting Opportunity - Senior Backend Engineer at OpenTalent", "message": """
     Hi LinkedIn Candidate 0,

     We came across your profile and were impressed by your experience as a Software Engineer with expertise in Python and Django.
-We're currently hiring for a Senior Backend Engineer position at TalentAI, and we believe your skills would be a perfect fit.
+We're currently hiring for a Senior Backend Engineer position at OpenTalent, and we believe your skills would be a perfect fit.

     The role involves:
     - Building scalable microservices with FastAPI and PostgreSQL